aws-samples/automated-language-analysis/README.md

 ## Prerequisites

-The application is deployed to your AWS account via CDK, so you will need to install it in order to continue with the deployment.
-Execute the following command to install it:
+The application is deployed to your AWS account via AWS CDK, so you will need to install it in order to continue with the deployment.
+Execute the following command to install CDK:

 ```bash
 npm install -g aws-cdk